xuexiangjys/XUI/README.md

 In order to facilitate the rapid integration of X-Library, I provide a template project for your reference: [https://github.com/xuexiangjys/TemplateAppProject](https://github.com/xuexiangjys/TemplateAppProject)

-In addition, I have also produced several [video tutorials]（https://space.bilibili.com/483850585/channel/detail?cid=104998）for your reference.
+In addition, I have also produced several [video tutorials](https://space.bilibili.com/483850585/channel/detail?cid=104998) for your reference.

 ----